Are you planning on getting away this summer?

-As Christmas approaches, summer weather beckons and COVID-19 restrictions look set to ease, many of us are eyeing up a classic Kiwi summer holiday.
+As Christmas approaches and summer weather beckons many of us are eyeing up the chance of kicking back and taking a well earned break.

 But holidaying with kids is not as straightforward as picking a destination, booking accommodation, packing your bags and hitting the road.